raja-babu/Pandora/README.md

 # Pandora
 Case Study 2

-This is case study 2 solution .
+This is case study 2 solutionss .